chargify/chargify_api_ares/README.md

 ### Requirements

-This library requires ActiveResource version 2.3.4.
+This library requires ActiveResource version 2.3.4 or 2.3.5.

 $ gem install activeresource